AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-days-before-first-purchase.md

 ---
 description: Displays the number of days that pass between the first time customers visit your site and when they finally make a purchase.
-seo-description: Displays the number of days that pass between the first time customers visit your site and when they finally make a purchase.
-seo-title: Days Before First Purchase
 solution: Analytics
 title: Days Before First Purchase
 topic: Reports